huangyangyu/SeqFace/README.md

 ### How-to-test

-  Refer to run.sh, which contains two parameters, the first one("mode") means which running mode you use("feature" or "model"), the second one("dataset") means which dataset you choose("LFW" or "YTF").
+  Refer to run.sh, which contains two parameters, the first one("mode") means the running mode you use("feature" or "model"), the other one("dataset") means the dataset you choose("LFW" or "YTF").

     step 1: git clone https://github.com/ydwen/caffe-face.git